 Grant trained to be a painter in Paris, studying for a time under Simon Bussy.
 With Roger Fry and Vanessa Bell he became a co-director of the Omega Workshops in 1913.
 He was a prolific artist who experimented in textiles, interior decoration, ceramics, murals, illustration and theatre design.
 It was he who in 1918 persuaded Maynard Keynes to extract government money for the purchase of paintings from the Degas sale, some of which are now in the National Gallery, London.

-In his early life Duncan Grant had affairs with Lytton Strachey, Maynard Keynes and Adrian Stephen, and remained actively homosexual throughout his life.
-However his longest relationship was with Vanessa Bell, with whom he lived and worked from 1914 until her death in 1961.
+In his early life Duncan Grant had affairs with Lytton Strachey, Maynard Keynes and Adrian Stephen, and he continued to have homosexual affairs throughout his life.
+However, his longest relationship was with Vanessa Bell, with whom he lived and worked from 1914 until her death in 1961.
 Their daughter, Angelica, was born at Charleston in 1918.

 Keynes’s contribution to economics is recognised worldwide through the theory that still bears his name.
 His Cambridge friendships brought him into Bloomsbury, where his impressive mind and conversational skills made him a welcome addition to the group.
 His close friendship with Vanessa Bell and Duncan Grant extended to giving them both considerable financial assistance.
 During World War One Keynes was working at the Treasury but spent weekends at Charleston.
 He was the Treasury’s chief representative at the Paris Peace Conference but, disillusioned with the negotiations, he resigned and retreated to Charleston where he wrote his celebrated polemic The Economic Consequences of the Peace (1919).
 In 1925 he married the Russian ballerina Lydia Lopokova and settled at Tilton, just a few hundred yards from Charleston.
 He spent much of his personal wealth on collecting books and pictures and financing the Cambridge Arts Theatre.
 He was also instrumental in setting up the Arts Council of Great Britain, of which he became the first Chairman.
 In 1942 he was created Baron Keynes of Tilton.

 A poet and the elder son of Vanessa and Clive Bell, he was an optimistic, argumentative and enthusiastic character.
-At Cambridge he associated with left-wing circles, and though opposed to Communism became friends with Anthony Blunt.
+At Cambridge he associated with left-wing circles, and though opposed to Communism became friends with Anthony Blunt, who was publicly exposed in the 1970s as having been a Soviet spy.
 In 1935 Julian Bell travelled to China to take up a post as Professor of English at the National University of Wuhan.
 He returned in 1937 to take part in the Spanish Civil War and was tragically killed while driving an ambulance six weeks after his arrival in Spain.
 His Essays, Poems and Letters were published posthumously in 1938.

 Vanessa Bell’s daughter by Duncan Grant, she was born at Charleston on Christmas Day 1918 and raised as Clive Bell’s child.
 She was not told of her true parentage until she was eighteen.
 She trained initially as an actress, but later turned to painting and other arts (mosaic and sculpture).
 In 1942 she married David ‘Bunny’ Garnett, who had been living at Charleston when she was born; they had four daughters.
 Her autobiography Deceived with Kindness is an exorcism of the ghosts of her Bloomsbury childhood, in which she writes of her early days at Charleston as ‘a precarious paradise’.
 Angelica died at her home in the south of France in 2012.

 A publisher, editor and the author of eighteen novels, of which the best-known are Lady into Fox and Aspects of Love (since adapted as a musical by Andrew Lloyd Webber).
 An explosive and passionate character, Bunny had an intense relationship with Duncan Grant at the time when they were both conscientious objectors during World War One, working on the neighbouring farm to Charleston.
-He was present at the birth of Vanessa Bell’s daughter by Duncan, Angelica, and she was to become his second wife after the death of his first, Ray (the sister of Frances Partridge).
+He was present at the birth of Vanessa and Duncan’s daughter, Angelica, who was to become his second wife after the death of his first, Ray (the sister of Frances Partridge).
 After this marriage disintegrated in the 1970s Bunny spent his old age in France, writing, cooking and bee-keeping.

-Born in Norfolk, Grace Germany joined Vanessa Bell’s household as a domestic servant at the age of sixteen, finally becoming cook-housekeeper at Charleston, where she lived with her husband Walter Higgens and their son John until her retirement in 1970.
+Born in Norfolk, Grace Germany joined Vanessa Bell’s household as a domestic servant at the age of sixteen.
+Eventually becoming cook-housekeeper at Charleston, she lived here with her husband Walter Higgens and their son John until her retirement in 1970.
 Her relationship with Vanessa Bell was one of mutual respect and dependence, and her role as ‘the angel of Charleston’ is commemorated in a plaque over the kitchen stove.
 Vanessa Bell’s large painting of her at work in the kitchen hangs at the end of the first floor passage.

 Trained as an art historian, she worked as a civil servant during the war and afterwards for the newly-formed Arts Council of Great Britain.
 She was invited to Charleston to sit for Vanessa Bell in 1950 and thereafter was a frequent visitor to the house.
 She married Quentin Bell in 1952 and then, initially to help him with his biography of Virginia Woolf, spent the best part of twenty years on the meticulous documentation and annotation of Bloomsbury, which culminated in her five-volume edition of The Diary of Virginia Woolf for which she was awarded two honorary doctorates.
 Her knowledge of Charleston has made her an invaluable member of the Charleston Trust since its inception.

-Simon Bussy, described by Quentin Bell as ‘a pugnacious looking little man with very bright, intelligent eyes’, studied painting alongside Rouault and Matisse, who became a close friend.
+Simon Bussy, described by Quentin Bell as ‘a pugnacious looking little man with very bright, intelligent eyes’, studied painting alongside Rouault and his close friend, Matisse.
 Duncan Grant was taught by him, and it was on Bussy’s advice that Grant came to regard painting as a daily commitment.
 A number of works by Bussy hang in the house.
-He married Duncan Grant’s cousin Dorothy Strachey in 1903; they lived mostly in France though their daughter, Jane Simone (‘Janie’) Bussy (1906-60), also a painter, frequently visited Charleston.
+He married Duncan Grant’s cousin Dorothy Strachey in 1903 and they lived mostly in France.
+Their daughter, Jane Simone (‘Janie’) Bussy (1906-60), also a painter, frequently visited Charleston.

-A painter, she disliked her Christian name and insisted on being called just Carrington.
+A sophisticated painter of great psychological depth, she disliked her Christian name and insisted on being called just Carrington.
 Her letters reveal a talented and original woman with a fresh and witty view of the world.
-From 1917 she lived with Lytton Strachey; it was also in that year that she visited Charleston.
+From 1917 she lived with Lytton Strachey; it was also in that year that she first visited Charleston.
 In 1921 she married Ralph Partridge, with whom Lytton Strachey was in love.
 The complexities of this ménage have been depicted in a film Carrington (1995).
 After Lytton Strachey’s death Carrington found she could not bear life without him; seven weeks later she shot herself.

-The American-born poet was a close friend of Leonard and Virginia Woolf, who published his most important work The Waste Land at the Hogarth Press in 1923.
-His visit to Charleston in 1935 was a memorable occasion when Vanessa Bell got in a muddle and doubled the quantities of grouse needed for dinner.
+The American-born poet was a close friend of Leonard and Virginia Woolf, who published his most important long poem, the kaleidoscopic expression of modern disillusionment, The Waste Land, in book form at the Hogarth Press in 1923.
+The visit to Charleston in 1935 of this arch-modernist intellectual was made memorable by Vanessa Bell accidentally doubling the quantities of grouse needed for dinner.
 Eliot was astonished but entertained; he was ‘funny, charming, yet still somehow impressive’, according to Quentin Bell.